 - 2. (1) A person who is a nominated officer under section 1(9)(a) commits an offence if the conditions in subsections (2) to (4) are satisfied. - (2) The first condition is that he - - (a) knows or suspects, or - (b) has reasonable grounds for knowing or suspecting, that another person is engaged in money laundering.

-- (3) The second condition is that the information or other matter - - (a) on which his knowledge or suspicion is based, or - (b) which gives reasonable grounds for such knowledge or suspicion, came to him in consequence of a disclosure made under section 1.
+(3) The second condition is that the information or other matter - came to him in consequence of a disclosure made under section 1.